camunda/camunda-docs-manual/content/reference/cmmn11/custom-extensions/camunda-attributes.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute references which <a href="{{< relref "user-guide/process-engine/decisions/bpmn-cmmn.md#predefined-mapping-of-the-decision-result" >}}">built-in Decision Result Mapper</a> is used to pass the result of an evaluated decision to a case variable.
-It should be used in combination with <a href="{{< relref "reference/cmmn11/custom-extensions/camunda-attributes.md#resultvariable" >}}">camunda:resultVariable</a>.
+      The attribute references which <a href="{{< ref "/user-guide/process-engine/decisions/bpmn-cmmn.md#predefined-mapping-of-the-decision-result" >}}">built-in Decision Result Mapper</a> is used to pass the result of an evaluated decision to a case variable.
+It should be used in combination with <a href="{{< ref "/reference/cmmn11/custom-extensions/camunda-attributes.md#resultvariable" >}}">camunda:resultVariable</a>.
     </td>
   </tr>
   <tr>